 You can have the most well-structured, well-developed, consistent, and thorough onboarding process but if you don’t deliver it well, that employee is going to walk away thinking, “Wow.
 WTF was that?”

 But the truth is, sometimes you have to say things more than once for people to get it.

 I read a lot.
 It comes with the territory, right?
 You gotta keep up with all the new ideas, what people are talking about, and all the unique ways of saying the same thing in a way that no one actually notices.

 In planning this post, though, I said something to myself that no one has said since my university days.
 It’s a phrase my old mentor used to pull out every time I tried to half-ass my way through some French philosopher or another: You’re better than this.
 Do it right.

 So I dug deeper and came across the 5Cs of the employee onboarding process which, inexplicably and much like my Deleuze oversight while specializing in monster studies, I had not yet encountered in all my human resources reading.

 I was horrified.
 I couldn’t believe that HR and people teams still believed in the 21st century that this was an effective way to onboard their employees.
 Seriously, it read like total indoctrination rather than an onboarding process.
 All it needed was some poor junior employee forced to watch hours of company propaganda in a scene straight from A Clockwork Orange.

 Wait a minute… 🤔

 I checked the dates on the articles; they were somewhat reassuringly a decade or so in the past but there were still a few outliers who’d dragged the concept into the last few years.
-I figured – this strategy has had to have been debunked by now and headed straight for Google scholar (my home away from home) convinced my fellow academics would put my concerns to rest.
+I figured – this strategy had to have been debunked by now and headed straight for Google scholar (my home away from home), convinced my fellow academics would put my concerns to rest.